symphonycms/wg/docs/working/pages.markdown

 That's true.
 But that isn't a problem, is it?
 In fact, it's ideal!
 Think about all the features that come straight out of the box:

-* You would have nice URLs.
+* You will have nice URLs.
 * You can make use of Symphony's built-in page logic:
     * Use types to create smart navigation data sources.
     * Have correct parent-child relationships.